 Our work in schools and colleges is to provide interactive and effective presentations to groups of students that will educate and guide them in making agreements that will protect them from substance misuse, abuse, and addiction.

-Additionally, access to biblio-therapeutic literature in language arts classes coupled with guided discussion provides all students, including students at risk for substance abuse and addiction to become informed about the disease of addiction, the risks of opioid medication, and multiple resources for personal empowerment.
+Additionally, access to biblio-therapeutic literature and informative non-fiction in language arts classes together with guided discussion, choral-reading, art, provides all students, including students at risk for substance abuse and addiction to become informed about the disease of addiction, the risks of opioid medication, and multiple resources for personal empowerment.

 Education, collaboration, leadership opportunities, participation in artistic expression, volunteer experiences, therapeutic services, and extra-curricular activities will significantly reduce the risk of substance abuse and addiction.